“Email failed to send” – understanding the error message?

 Why do emails fail to send, and how can I fix it?

-Don’t give up too easily – just because your email failed to send this time doesn’t mean you’ve stumbled into an irreparable situation.
-The reasons your email failed to send can vary from the pretty mundane (a bad internet connection) to technically complex issues (your SMTP server connection).
+Don’t give up too easily – just because your email failed to send this time doesn’t mean you’ve stumbled into an unfixable situation.
+The reasons your email failed to send vary from mundane (bad internet connection) to technically complex issues (your SMTP server connection).

-Here are some common reasons your email failed to send:
+Here are some common reasons your email messages won’t send:

-Let’s unpack each of these below and discuss how to fix them.
+Let’s unpack each of these below and walk through some troubleshooting steps.

 Learn more: Failure to send is a big email issue, but so is landing in the spam folder.
 If you’re messages are going through but just not being read, click here.